What is contact tracing?

 You’ll receive the text message shown on the right.
 The text will come from 877-548-3444.
 The text message has a link to a survey used to assess your risk of exposure.
 The Indiana Department of Health call center will attempt to call close contacts who don’t respond to the survey or connect via the text message up to three times from 833-670-0067.

-You should stay at home and self-quarantine for 14 days, starting from the last day you were possibly exposed to COVID-19.
+You should stay at home and self-quarantine, starting from the last day you were possibly exposed to COVID-19.
 The contact tracer will help identify the dates of your self-quarantine.
 The contact tracer can also provide resources about COVID-19 testing in your area.

 - Self-quarantine means staying home, monitoring your health, and maintaining social distancing (at least 6 feet) from others at all times.
 This also means you should not return to work or school.
 Contact tracers can provide a letter with the date of return.